klen/aio-databases/README.md

         await db.disconnect()

     # As an alternative users are able to use the database
-    # as a async context manager
+    # as an async context manager

     async with db:
         await my_main_coroutine()